madskristensen/SolutionColors/README.md

 * [Windows Taskbar](#taskbar)

 ### <a id="border">Border</a>
-Puts a border on either the bottom, left, or right side of the main document window.
+Puts a border on either the bottom, left, right, or top sides of the main document window.

 ![Colors](art/colors.png)